vmtk/vmtk-old-website/Main/Installation.md

 - [FindPythonLibs no longer finding Python libs in Windows 7 64 bit](http://www.cmake.org/pipermail/cmake/2011-July/045471.html), and
 - [FindPythonLibs fails inexplicably](http://www.cmake.org/pipermail/cmake/2011-November/047820.html)

-If your build is throwing errors you can resolve this by editing the the CMakeCache.txt in the .\ VTK-Build\ directory:
+If your build is throwing errors you can resolve this by editing the CMakeCache.txt file in the .\ VTK-Build\ directory:

     //Path to a file.
     PYTHON_INCLUDE_DIR:PATH=PYTHON_INCLUDE_DIR-NOTFOUND